Lil M. writes,

 Galvanization – Wikipedia, the free encyclopedia

-He talks about different species requirements and has at least two pictures of macaws on the website – but there is no mention on how to build an out door aviary for macaw.
-He frames his aviaries out of wood so the aviary frame that he advocates is lunch for any hook bill.
+He talks about different species requirements and has at least two pictures of macaws on the website – but there is no mention of how to build an outdoor aviary for a macaw.
+He frames his aviaries out of wood so the aviary frame that he advocates is lunch for any hookbill.

-I signed the link to the books over to Lil – as we want no copyright issues and asked for her input as well which I may not received by the time this goes to press (remember I’m from the last century),
+I signed the link to the books over to Lil – as we want no copyright issues and asked for her input as well which I may not receive by the time this goes to press (remember I’m from the last century).

-Aviaries for small wax bills like finches and budgies can be designed from repurposed armoires as we found a couple of these real cool designs on Pinterest
+Aviaries for small wax bills like finches and budgies can be designed from repurposed armoires as we found a couple of these really cool designs on Pinterest.

 Remember aviaries are designed to allow birds to have flight making them much larger than bird cages.